 Every individual on the site should be familiar with at least two emergency evacuation routes.
 Awareness about two or more evacuation routes is beneficial, of course, because at least one route may be unusable during an emergency.

 Chemical spills are dangerous if they are not immediately contained.
 The designated emergency coordinator should be notified.
 The site should be secured.

 The spill should be cleaned only by trained personnel.
 Proper equipment should always be used for the cleaning process.
 If trained personnel are not available, use a professional chemical spill cleanup company.

 Provide clear guidance about what should be done in case of a medical emergency.
 The paramedics should be given vital information about the nature of the emergency and the exact location of the response.
 Employees should be given first aid and CPR training.

 Bridges, towers, and scaffolding are common structures at construction sites.
 Accidents involving these structures can be serious and often life threatening.
-All structures should be listed, and the emergency action plan should be developed for each structure.
-Employees working around the structures should be familiar with the procedures of the response plan.
+All structures should be listed, and the emergency action plans should be developed for each structure.
+Employees working around the structures should be familiar with all required procedures.

 Extended power loss is not necessarily an immediate threat to your team, but it can be damaging to the equipment used at construction sites.Switch off the appliances to prevent a surge of power when it is restored.
 Turn off power and drain water lines in areas with freezing temperatures.